-Heading into the 2023 Legislative Session, policymakers will need to make important policy and budget decisions necessary for Nevada to meet the SB 254 GHG reduction goals in 2025 and 2030, and beyond.
-In undertaking this challenge, it should be noted that most policies, such as those for the transportation sector, will require multiple years from policy creation to market/consumer adoption before significant GHG reductions will be realized.
+Heading into the 2023 Legislative Session, policymakers will need to make important policy and budget decisions necessary for Nevada to meet the NRS 445B.380 GHG reduction goals in 2025 and 2030, and beyond.
+It should be noted that most policies, such as those for the transportation sector, will require multiple years from policy creation to market/consumer adoption before significant GHG reductions are realized.
 Continued reductions in the electricity generating sector are also needed to meet GHG reduction benchmarks.
 Therefore, it is critical that policymakers adopt a strategic near- and long-term approach across all emissions sectors and technologies to effectively meet our 2025 and 2030 goals.